 Third-party data can help you find customers whose online browsing behavior indicates they have an interest in certain topics like weight loss or fitness, or they are in-market for fitness or medical services.

 By targeting users based on their interests or purchase intent, you can reach prospects at the beginning of the buying process, with ads that showcase your products and services and speak to their readiness to buy.

-At this stage in the buying process, we recommend focusing on awareness rather than conversions since customers require multiple touch points to convert.
-Think about this way: a user isn’t going to buy health insurance by clicking on ad in the same way you wouldn’t buy a car online without test driving it first.
+At this stage in the buying process, we recommend focusing on awareness rather than conversions since customers require multiple touchpoints to convert.
+Think about this way: a user isn’t going to buy health insurance by clicking on an ad in the same way you wouldn’t buy a car online without test driving it first.

 Instead, offer prospects something of value based on where they are in their buying process, like educational resources or a free consultation.

-First-party data, which is data you’ve collected directly from your target audience, is your most valuable asset.
+First-party data, which is data you’ve collected directly from your target audience, is your most valuable asset in your health and wellness marketing playbook.
 You can upload customer relationship management (CRM) data to target people who are already in your customer base or collect the user profiles of individuals coming to your website in a data segment for retargeting.

 You know how we just talked about starting at the top of the marketing funnel to reach new prospects when using third-party data?
 Well, with first-party data, it’s the bottom of the funnel.
 These are users who’ve shown an interest in your product or service, and therefore, it’s okay to give ‘em a harder sell.

 Retargeting is the most common form of first-party data.
 Let’s say you’re a gym owner.
 You could use retargeting to reach individuals who haven’t signed up for a membership yet.
 Because they’re further along in your funnel, you could offer them a tour of the gym or a week of free classes to get them to convert.